Last Updated on 3rd August 2022 by Chauncey Morgan

-Demi-permanent color is a longer lasting, no-ammonia version of a permanent dye.
+Demi-permanent color is a longer-lasting, no-ammonia version of a permanent dye.
 It doesn’t lighten the hair and only deposits color, but it’s mixed with a low volume developer which will damage the hair a bit.
-However, it also has increased grey coverage and can be used to tone highlights, enhance your natural color or to color correct a bleach job gone wrong.
+However, it also has increased grey coverage and can be used to tone highlights, enhance your natural color, or color-correct a bleach job gone wrong.

 If you have grey hair that is very fine and porous you can use demi-permanent dyes to cover it.
 However, often the result is blended hair that looks like natural highlights instead of grey hair.

 If you are using semi-permanent hair color, you can dye your hair as often as you want, because it doesn’t have anything that could damage your hair.
 Many people who sport unicorn hair mix a bit of their hair dye into their conditioner to top up the color and reduce fading.